solliancenet/azure-sql-db-rag-langchain-chainlit/README.md

 # Azure SQL DB, Langchain, LangGraph and Chainlit

-Sample RAG pattern using Azure SQL DB, Langchain and Chainlit as demonstrated in the [#RAGHack](https://github.com/microsoft/RAG_Hack) conference.
+Sample Retrieval-Augmented Generation (RAG) pattern using Azure SQL DB, Langchain and Chainlit as demonstrated in the [#RAGHack](https://github.com/microsoft/RAG_Hack) conference.
 Full details and video recording available here: [RAG on Azure SQL Server](https://github.com/microsoft/RAG_Hack/discussions/53).

 The sample is build using plain LangChain (`app.py`) or using LangGraph (`app-langgraph.py`) to define the RAG process.